High Asset Divorce

 Hidden Assets Are a Possible Challenge in High Value Divorces

 Suspect Your Spouse Has Hidden Assets?
-We Can Help
+We Can Help Ensure Property Is Fairly Divided

 As a community property state, Texas requires that joint assets be divided evenly and justly.
 There are legal ways to prevent a spouse from acquiring your assets.
 That can mean proving assets were owned before a marriage.
 Or, you can establish a prenuptial or postnuptial agreement.